Best Delonghi Coffee Machines

 My Review

-Best Bean to Cup Coffee brewing equipment?
+Best Bean to Cup Coffee makeking equipment?
 Latte Art.

 Latte art is no problem, with the panarello removed.

-I used the DeLonghi Magnifica ESAM 4200 for a week or two in order to write my review, and overall I was very impressed with the capabilities of this low-cost machine.
+I used the DeLonghi Magnifica ESAM 4200 for a week or two in order to write my review, and overall I was really impressed with the capabilities of this affordable machine.

-Several fellow coffee botherers (that’s what I call my readers & viewers) have told me that they have this machine, and it’s rare that I hear anything but praise for it.
+Lots of fellow coffee botherers (that’s what I call my readers & viewers) have told me that they have this machine, and it’s rare that I hear anything however praise for it.

-Yes, it’s a cheap machine, you’re not going to get the same type of features as something like the Sage Oracle, however actually keep in mind that the DeLonghi ESAM 4200 costs roughly 15 % the price of the Oracle!
-If you’re interested in the Oracle, even though, see:
+Yes, it’s a cheap machine, you’re not going to get the same sort of features as something like the Sage Oracle, but simply keep in mind that the DeLonghi ESAM 4200 costs roughly 15 % the price of the Oracle!
+If you’re interested in the Oracle, though, see:

 Sage Oracle Review

-In a nutshell, if you’re on a tight budget, you’re not going to get much better appreciate for money at this kind of price point than this DeLonghi machine, it’s really, extremely truly good for the money.
+In a nutshell, if you’re on a tight budget, you’re not going to get much better value for money at this kind of price point than this DeLonghi machine, it’s really, very truly good for the money.

 If you read my “warts ‘n all” review of the ESAM 4200 you’ll see I brewed a couple of observations about little niggles or quirks of this machine, but they’re only small, and the low price more than compensates for them.